-Seriously.
-And if you are 1 or 2 people, think about just washing your dishes by hand.
+This can seriously make a difference.
+Also, if you a household of 1 or 2 people, consider opting out of the washing machines entirely by washing your dishes by hand.
 Dishwashers can use 1-3 gallons of water per wash.
 If it’s not worth it, don’t use it.

 5. Avoid Messing with Your House’s Thermostat

 The highest potential for saving on utilities and energy is right here.
 Go easy on the heat in the winter and the A/C in the summer.
 As my dad used to say, if you’re cold, put a sweater on!
 If you’re too hot, well - consider ways to cool down like the beach or a pool or a fan.